We were thrilled to showcase our work with families when the Duke and Duchess of Cambridge visited Bradford on Wednesday 15 January 2020.

 Better Place launched on 1 February 2018.
 Led by Groundwork North, East and West Yorkshire, it will identify and oversee improvements to local parks and outdoor spaces with the aim of providing a healthier and happier environment for babies, young children and families.
-It will also find ways to reduce exposure to harmful traffic fumes for pregnant women and small children.

 The project will be delivered in collaboration with Bradford Council, Public Health, voluntary and community sector groups, local people and our own Better Start Bradford projects.February 2018